 Eligible service-connected disabled veterans can receive mobility equipment and training to help with entry, exit, and/or operation of a motor vehicle.
 Qualifying equipment includes vehicle wheelchair lifts, scooter lifts, lowered floor wheelchair vans, mobility seating, driving hand controls, digital driving control systems, wheelchair restraints, and much more.

 Not a service-connected disabled veteran?
 Programs still exist that may be able to help!
 Eligible non-service-connected disabled veterans can receive non-operational equipment to aid in the entry and exit of a vehicle.
 Equipment is not issued under the Automobile Adaptive Equipment Program because it is categorized as medical but does exist.

 You can learn the full details on the VA government assistance forms and receive completion guidance directly from the VA.gov website by clicking the link below.
 You can also contact any Superior Van & Mobility location near you for direct assistance and tips from one of our friendly and knowledgeable mobility consultants.

 The U.S. Department of Veteran Affairs provides unparalleled dedication and commitment in helping U.S. Veterans receive the benefits and services they earned.
 Visit them today for information on additional services and benefits available.

 Disabled American Veterans (DAV) is dedicated to building better lives for our disabled veterans and their families.
 Contact them today for more information.

-The PVA is a Congressional chartered service organization for veterans founded in 1946.
-Over the years, the PVA has developed a unique expertise on a wide variety of issues involving the special-needs of our members, veterans of the armed forces who have experienced spinal cord injury or dysfunction.
+The PVA is a Congressionally chartered service organization for veterans founded in 1946.
+Over the years, the PVA has developed a unique expertise on a wide variety of issues involving the special needs of our members, veterans of the armed forces who have experienced spinal cord injury or dysfunction.